hendrixjoseph/hendrixjoseph.github.io/_posts/2021-03-01-3d-colorspace-geometry.md

 ### The Deferred Execution

-Execution is defered so I can have the following style tag applied first:
+Execution is deferred so I can have the following style tag applied first:

 <style>
 article div.entry canvas {